Advice and Tips

 Plant out seed potatoes.
 When the young shoots appear, mound soil over them to protect from frost and to boost the crop.

-Dahlias are easy to grow and they put on a great display later in the summer, as well as providing lots of flowers for cutting.
-The simplest way to grow them is to plant dormant tubers straight into the ground, using lots of compost or well-rotted manure.
+Dahlias are easy to grow and put on a great display.
+The simplest way to grow them is to plant dormant tubers straight into the ground, using lots of compost.

-Check that seedlings or young plants in pots on windowsills do not become leggy or lopsided by turning them through 90° every day to make sure that they receive even light on all sides.
+Check that seedlings and young plants on windowsills do not become leggy or lopsided by turning them through 90° every day to make sure that they receive light on all sides.